lzdjohn/Informer-AFSD/README.md

 ## Step1
 Extract this project into a folder

-Download the Wi-Fi dataset and the pretrained model [\[百度云\]](https://pan.baidu.com/s/146T_QCo1HGUL895mCFt8HQ?pwd=ftla) password: ftla

-extract them in the root directory
+Download the Wi-Fi dataset and the pretrained model [\[百度云\]](https://pan.baidu.com/s/146T_QCo1HGUL895mCFt8HQ?pwd=ftla) password: ftla, extract them in the root directory

 ## Step2
 Creat a conda environment